Doctor of Philosophy & Master of Theology

 Upon admission, students are assigned by the CATS Committee to a primary mentor.
 A student’s primary mentor is normally a professor working in the major field of the student’s research.
 A second mentor is selected by the student’s mentor following Comprehensive Examinations to provide further supervision, and to serve as the second internal reader of the dissertation.
 Under the guidance of the primary mentor, and with the approval of the CATS Committee, the student designs a program of 12 six-unit courses.
 These courses consist of seminars and directed readings.
 Major research papers are a component in all seminars and directed readings.
 In some concentrations there are core courses which all students in that concentration must take in Stage One (first 42 to 48 units) of the PhD program.
 All courses selected should contribute to the dissertation topic or the areas of the Comprehensive Examinations.

-The major field of study is chosen from one of the concentrations offered by the Center: Old Testament, New Testament, church history, historical theology, theology, Christian ethics, practical theology, theology and culture, and worship and preaching.
+The major field of study is chosen from one of the concentrations offered by the Center: Old Testament, New Testament, Theology, Christian Ethics, Practical Theology, and Theology and Culture.
 In addition to a major concentration, students may also choose a minor field of study.
 Students are required to take no fewer than 42 units of seminars or directed readings in their major field, and if a student has elected to have a minor, at least 18 units of seminars or directed readings in the minor field.
 Seminars and directed readings in minor fields are selected from one or more of the concentrations under the guidance of the student’s primary mentor.

 In order to engage in high level research both in their degree program and in their future careers, students must be proficient in research languages that relate to their field of study.
 In addition to New Testament Greek and biblical Hebrew, which are prerequisites for admission to the program, PhD students must demonstrate knowledge of two or three research languages.
 Specific requirements differ according to the concentration; details are available from the CATS office.
+Knowledge of biblical Greek and Hebrew is demonstrated through the successful completion of 8 quarter units of study (or its equivalent) in each language.
 One or two research language requirements must be satisfied by the beginning of the second year of study, and all research language requirements must be met before the Comprehensive Exams are taken.

 Students in the New Testament and Old Testament concentrations must pass an additional Greek or respectively Hebrew competency exam after the first year of study.